kalavai-net/kalavai-client/README.md

 ⭐⭐⭐ **Kalavai platform is open source, and free to use in both commercial and non-commercial purposes.
 If you find it useful, consider supporting us by [giving a star to our GitHub project](https://github.com/kalavai-net/kalavai-client), joining our [discord channel](https://discord.gg/YN6ThTJKbM) and follow our [Substack](https://kalavainet.substack.com/).**

-# Kalavai: a platform to self-hosting AI on easy mode
+# Kalavai: a platform to self-host AI on easy mode

 > AI in the cloud is not aligned with you, it's aligned with the company that owns it.
 Make sure you own your AI